How to Use AI to Land Public Speaking Gigs

 Liam Sandford

-Landing public speaking gigs is rarely about raw speaking ability.
-It is primarily about how clearly you are positioned, how well you understand the audience you are pitching to, and how effectively you communicate your value to event organisers under time pressure.
-Many capable speakers struggle to get booked not because they lack insight or presence, but because their expertise is poorly framed, inconsistently presented, or misaligned with organiser priorities.
+Landing speaking gigs is rarely about raw speaking ability.
+It is about how clearly you are positioned, how well you understand the audience you are pitching to, and how quickly you can show an event organiser your value while they are short on time.
+Plenty of capable speakers never get booked, not because they lack insight or presence, but because their expertise is fuzzily framed, inconsistently presented, or aimed at the wrong events.

 Understanding What Event Organisers Look for When Booking Public Speakers